vanruc/todoApp/README.md

 You can scroll up a bit to read the guideline on how to create `Project Edit view` and apply to create `Todo edit view`.

-We suggest you stop reading for a while and attempt your `Todo Edit view` before comparing with the definition below.
+We suggest you stop reading for a while and attempt your `Todo Edit view` before comparing with our definition below.

 #### General Information Component